Becoming a Dogs On Call Team

 Volunteers interested in joining Dogs on Call with their dogs must complete all requirements and comply with the VCU Medical Center DOC policies and procedures.
 To become a Dogs On Call team, individuals must satisfy dog requirements, human requirements, and team observations.
 You must also be 18 years or older to participate and your dog must be at least 1 year old.

 All Dogs On Call dogs must be registered through either

 Registration with either of these organizations requires basic obedience skills and appropriate temperament.
 We can recommend resources for training and evaluating your dog for participating in Dogs On Call.
 If you would like help or advice on dog obedience training and/or preparing for evaluations, please contact us at email@example.com.

 Individuals who wish to volunteer must complete the adult volunteer process for VCU Medical Center.
 Apply here to become a VCU Health volunteer which will redirect you to the VCU Health Volunteer Services Application.
 For more information please contact the Volunteer Office at (804) 828-0922.

-If you have questions about the policies and procedures for becoming a Dogs On Call team please contact Volunteer Coordinator, Rebecca Holloway, at Rebecca.Holloway@vcuhealth.org.
+If you have questions about the policies and procedures for becoming a Dogs On Call team please contact Volunteer Coordinator, Eva Cross, at firstname.lastname@example.org.

-Dogs On Call teams are valued members of an elite group of volunteers at the VCU Medical Center, and your efforts to complete this process are greatly appreciated.
+Dogs On Call teams are valued members of an elite group of volunteers at VCU Health and your time and efforts to complete this process are greatly appreciated.